napudumaran/Learning-Documentation-and-Projects/notes/Arch_Linux_Build.md

 Used lsblk to find my actual disk device — it was /dev/vda.
 Ignored the loop and rom devices since those are from the live ISO.

+Began partitioning for boot, root, and home. — [Rough Notes]

 Started fdisk on /dev/vda to begin partitioning.

 Took a moment to understand: